Data Types and Type Conversion

 - The computer reads the value of

-is set to the new value and not dependent onvariable_one
+variable_twois set to the new value and not dependent onvariable_oneso its value does not automatically change whenvariable_onechanges.

 Fractions